semanavasco/dotfm/README.md

 - **Remove Files**: Stop managing files and restore them to their original locations
 - **Push Files**: Deploy your dotfiles from the repository to their target locations (copy or symlink)
 - **Pull Files**: Update your repository with the latest changes from your local dotfiles
+- **Diff Files**: Check that your configuration matches your deployed dotfiles
 - **Package Management**: Declare system packages with install commands and dependency tracking
 - **TOML Configuration**: Configuration file for easy editing and version control